-- 6.4.4 There are two storey dwellings to the south east of the site, separated from the site by the Myford site which is between.
+6.4.4 There are two storey dwellings to the south east of the site, separated from the site by the Myford site which is between.
 This part of the Myford (approved care home) site would be used for car parking and gardens and provides a 'buffer' between the site and the properties on Barrydale Avenue.
-There would be a minimum distance of 50m between the rear elevation of the properties on Barrydale and the rear elevation of the proposed building.
+There would be a minimum distance of 50m between the rear elevation of the properties on Barrydale Avenue and the rear elevation of the proposed building.
 Whilst it is noted that the ground level is higher on the application site than that of Barrydale Avenue, by approximately 2m, it is considered that the distance between is adequate and would not result in a significant loss of light or outlook, or loss of privacy.
-It is not considered necessary for a condition to require glazing to the rear elevation of the building to be part obscurely glazed, given the distance between. - 6.4.5 Details of any external lighting scheme associated with the development would first need to be submitted and agreed prior to installation, in order to safeguard neighbour amenity.
+It is not considered necessary or reasonable for a condition to require glazing to the rear elevation of the building to be part obscurely glazed, given the distance between.

-- 6.4.6 The future occupants of the proposed development would benefit from an adequate level of internal space and have access to natural light and to an outlook.
-A small area has been set aside as an amenity space, to the frontage.
-There are sources of potential noise in close proximity to the site, these being the motor repair garage which fronts Ellis Grove, the adjacent social club and from road traffic along Chilwell Road.
-Details of a noise assessment would need to be submitted and approved prior to the commencement of the development. - 6.4.7 It is considered that the amenity area to the front would not result in a high level of use due to its modest size, and thus would not result in significantly high levels of noise disturbance to neighbouring occupiers.
+- 6.4.5 Details of any external lighting scheme associated with the development would first need to be submitted and agreed prior to installation, in order to safeguard neighbour amenity. - 6.4.6 The future occupants of the proposed development would benefit from an adequate level of internal space and have access to natural light and to an outlook.
+The Nationally Described Space Standards only apply to residential developments falling within Use Class C3 (dwellinghouses).
+The Council's Private Housing Officer notes that as the development would be for purpose built apartments then it would not be subject to any mandatory HMO licensing.
+Notwithstanding this, the accommodation is of a size that would meet the minimum requirements set out in the Council's adopted HMO Property Standards. - 6.4.7 There are sources of potential noise in close proximity to the site, these being the motor repair garage which fronts Ellis Grove, the adjacent social club and from road traffic along Chilwell Road.
+Details of a noise assessment would need to be submitted and approved prior to the commencement of the development and this would be secured by condition. - 6.4.8 It is considered that the amenity area to the front would not result in a high level of use due to its modest size, and thus would not result in significantly high levels of noise disturbance to neighbouring occupiers.